 Lauanda comes from a very poor family in rural Brazil.
 Her parents are separated and she dreams of becoming an accountant to help her family.

-Rejane is one of five children and after her parents separated, her mother began drinking and her father did not support them financially.
-Rejane found new hope when she came to Brasilia Girlstown.
+Rejane is one of five children and after her parents separated, her mother struggled to support them.
+Rejane found new hope when she met the Sisters of Mary and was offered the chance to come to Brasilia Girlstown.

 Your donations help us to provide education for the world’s poorest children.
 They help us to fund school places and the everyday care needed for boys and girls who are without hope.
 See the difference your monthly or single gift can make to the lives of the children in our care: